 The best editorial service in the country, at prices you can afford

-Because every book varies, our approaching to editing does too - we never try to impose a rigid format on you and your work.
+Because every book varies, our approach to editing does too - we never try to impose a rigid format on you and your work.
 But to give you an idea of what your manuscript appraisal might look like, we've posted some examples below.

 The reports are all drawn from recent examples, with details changed to protect the authors' privacy.
 The reports are condensed for the web, but the original word count is given below.
 Our manuscript assessments are a minimum of 3,000 words (for full length manuscripts) but may be much longer.
 See our editorial guarantee here.